News article hero image

 To find out, we asked participants to disclose their age when answering questions about their current living situations.
 The results revealed that:

-1. By far and away, the age group most likely to own their own home is those aged 55+, with nearly half (46.7%) stating that they own their own home.
+1. By far and away, the age group most likely to own their own home is those aged 55+, with nearly two-thirds (65.3%) stating they own their own home.

-3. As you might expect, the age group least likely to own their own home is 18-24 year-olds, with just 4.5% stating that they own their own home in 2023.
+1. As you might expect, the age group least likely to own their own home is 18–24-year-olds, with just 35.4% stating they own their own home in 2024.

 Our findings revealed:

-2. Perhaps surprisingly, our research also found that 25-34 year-olds are slightly more likely to own their own home than those in the 35-44 age category (7% and 6%, respectively).
+1. Perhaps surprisingly, our research also found that 25–34-year-olds are slightly more likely to own their own home than those in the 35-44 age category (9% and 8%, respectively).

 We all know that there are some significant regional differences across the UK when it comes to things like income, cost of living and house prices.
 For instance, homes for sale in areas with a higher cost of living, such as London, tend to cost a lot more than those in areas where it’s cheaper to live, such as Yorkshire.